jengel3/InstaBetter/README.md

 - Fixed muting
 - Hide "Suggested Followers" in main feed when advertisements are hidden
 - Add toggle for marking stories as seen, add button to manually mark story as seen
+- Fix stories not having sound
+- Add upload button to add photos and videos from your library to your story

-- Compatible with Instagram 9.0.1 and older
+- Compatible with Instagram 9.0.2 and older

-bar-button-story-plus

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.